algolia/autocomplete/packages/website/docs/autocomplete-js.md

 ## Example

-Make sure to to define an empty container in your HTML where to inject your autocomplete.
+Make sure to define an empty container in your HTML where to inject your autocomplete.

 ```js title="HTML"
 <div id="autocomplete"></div>